 How to come off Suboxone?

-Trying to come off Suboxone “cold turkey” can be tough, lengthy and may, in fact, be dangerous.
-Opiate withdrawal is not pleasant and can lead to symptoms including shakes, insomnia, profuse sweating, muscle aches and pains, anxiety, vomiting, and diarrhea.
+Trying to come off Suboxone “cold turkey” can be difficult, lengthy and even dangerous.
+Suboxone withdrawal is not pleasant and can lead to symptoms including shakes, insomnia, profuse sweating, muscle aches and pains, anxiety, vomiting, and diarrhea.

 Withdrawal can be terrible to weather alone, and many people who attempt ends up in a relapse.
 Suboxone was intended to be a treatment for opioid addiction, but it didn’t take long before people started seeing it in a different life.
 Suboxone abuse and addiction are problems that were unforeseen when it was developed and released to market.